cyriltata/Products.GEMI/README.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let us know at: ctata@gwdg.de
-We have a mailing list located at: ctata@gwdg.de

 License